Kira060200/TapAnime/README.md

 # TapAnime

 **TapAnime** is a free, light-weight android application designed for anime fans and otakus!
-It's a small app that contains general knowledge questions about the msot popular anime of all time.
+It's a small app that contains general knowledge questions about the most popular anime of all time.

 ### Features